xumingyu2021/BlaGPT/README.md

 # BlaGPT

-A collection of LM architectures, layers, and tricks to easily benchmark on a relatively small dataset.
-It is created fully for my experiments in my free time with no serious intentions.
+Experimental playground for benchmarking language model (LM) architectures, layers, and tricks on smaller datasets.
+Designed for flexible experimentation and exploration.

 ## BlaGPT Model
 BlaGPT is a flexible Transformer implementation that you can turn on/off following things in the config.